Supporting Canada’s Natural Gas Families

 Natural gas is one of the fastest-growing energy sources in the world.
 This highly versatile fossil fuel is critically important in helping meet growing energy demand especially in emerging market economies across the developing world.

-With global demand projected to grow 60% by 2040 [3], Canadians have an immense opportunity to build more LNG export facilities, diversify our natural gas markets, support national prosperity, and help secure our economic future and independence all at once.
+With global demand projected to grow 65% by 2050 [3], Canadians have an immense opportunity to build more LNG export facilities, diversify our natural gas markets, and help secure a strong and prosperous future.

 Top Natural Gas Articles